Kalantaka: Veneration

-However, as belief from Kerala, Triprangode Siva Temple in Kerala is credited as the place of Shiva's victory over Death.
+The legend of Shiva's manifestation of Kalantaka is believed in local tradition to have happened at Triprangode, Tirur, Malappuram district, Kerala where the Kalasamharamurthy Temple is situated.

 Iconography

 The description of Kalantaka is found in Agamic texts.
 The right foot should be rested on a lotus-pedestal (padma-pitha) and the left leg lifted to kick Yama, just touching his chest.
 The leg positions are reversed in some textual descriptions.
-Sometimes, Shiva is depicted as rising from the linga that Markandeya is worshipping and his right leg is buried in the linga while the left one raised to strike Yama.
+Sometimes, Shiva is depicted as rising from the lingam that Markandeya is worshipping and his right leg is buried in the lingam while the left one raised to strike Yama.
 Shiva, depicted red in anger, should have a third eye on the forehead, a jatamukuta (a crown of matted hair), lateral tusks and four or eight arms.

-In the four-armed form, one of the right hands holding a Trishula should be raised pointing to Yama or sometimes even piercing his torso or neck, while other right hand should hold in a parashu or be in varada mudra (boon-giving gesture).
+In the four-armed form, one of the right hands holding a Trishula should be raised pointing to Yama or sometimes even piercing his torso or neck, while other right hand should hold in a parashu or express the varadamudra (boon-giving gesture).
 The left hands should be held in vismaya mudra (hand gesture of astonishment) and suchi mudra (needle gesture).
 In the eight-armed form, the right arms hold a trishula, parashu, vajra and khadga (sword).
 The left arms hold a khetaka (shield), pasha (noose) and in vismaya and suchi mudras.
 Sometimes, he may even hold a kapala or a mriga.

 Yama is often depicted as bowing to Shiva with folded hands and holding a noose in between them.
 He is depicted trembling with fear, with legs wide apart suggesting that he is trying to steady himself after being kicked by Shiva.
 Another configuration portrays him lying fainted on the ground after being kicked by Shiva.
 Shiva may be depicted as standing or dancing on the fallen Yama.
 Yama is sometimes mistaken as an apasmara (a dwarf) in this configuration and the image as that of Shiva as Nataraja, the Lord of Dance who is depicted trampling the apasmara.

 Markandeya is usually depicted as terrified by the sight of Yama.
-Seated near the linga, he worships it with flowers or bows the rising Shiva, his saviour.
-Markandeya may be also depicted hugging the linga or just standing in a corner with folded hands.
+Seated near the lingam, he worships it with flowers or bows the rising Shiva, his saviour.
+Markandeya may be also depicted hugging the lingam or just standing in a corner with folded hands.